-Students registered in the BJ(Hons) degree programme may apply, normally at the conclusion of their first year of study, to enter a combined honours programme in Journalism and Interdisciplinary Studies.
-Interdisciplinary Studies includes cross-disciplinary programmes not offered at Dalhousie as well as student-developed, individually-tailored, academically coherent and intellectually rigorous thematic programmes in the arts and/or sciences.
-All programmes must be individually approved by the Journalism Committee on Studies and by the departments that comprise the Arts and Science interdisciplinary components of the combined honours.
+Students registered in the BJ(Hons) degree program may apply, normally at the conclusion of their first year of study, to enter a combined honours program in Journalism and Interdisciplinary Studies.
+Interdisciplinary Studies includes cross-disciplinary programs not offered at Dalhousie as well as student-developed, individually-tailored, academically coherent and intellectually rigorous thematic programs in the arts and/or sciences.
+All programs must be individually approved by the Journalism Committee on Studies and by the departments that comprise the Arts and Science interdisciplinary components of the combined honours.